OpenBB-finance/OpenBB/website/content/sdk/reference/portfolio/metric/rsquare.md

 ---
 title: rsquare
-description: Detailed information about using the 'rsquare' function in the 'openbb' portfolio metric, which calculates the R2 Score between a portfolio and a selected benchmark.
+description: "Detailed information about using the 'rsquare' function in the 'openbb'" portfolio metric, which calculates the R2 Score between a portfolio and a selected benchmark.
 The page includes examples of usage.
 keywords: